 Most recently Gene has been assigned to co-produce and host the local public affairs program, "'Politically Speaking", airing Sunday mornings at 9:00 AM on NBC 7 San Diego.

 His daily assignments generally focus on government, politics, civic issues, law and economics.

 Coverage has included one-on-one interviews with Presidents H.W.
 Bush and Bill Clinton, and Texas Gov. George W. Bush during his campaign for President; four national political conventions, three major earthquakes, two jetliner crashes, two Super Bowls, several catastrophic brush fires and floods, and massacres involving a San Diego grade school and a fast-food restaurant.

-Some of Gene’s more memorable coverage includes; a week-long pursuit of a fugitive financier who fled from San Diego to the Caribbean island of Montserrat, wound up arraigned in Miami, and spent a decade behind bars; and a local transit bus hijacking that ended with the hijacker surrendering at Cubbison's feet.
+Also among Gene’s more memorable stories are a week-long pursuit of a fugitive financier who fled from San Diego to the Caribbean island of Montserrat, wound up arraigned in Miami, and spent a decade behind bars; and a local transit bus hijacking that ended with the hijacker surrendering at Cubbison's feet.

-Gene has received many awards; such as, citations from the San Diego Press Club (incl.
+Gene has been recognized with numerous awards including citations from the San Diego Press Club (incl.
 Harold Keen Award for Lifetime Contributions), Golden Mic/Southern California, Emmy/NATAS Pacific Southwest Chapter, San Diego County Bar Association, and Society of Professional Journalists/San Diego.

-Gene and his wife, Jan Hudson have two sons, Jeff and Chris.
+Gene and his wife Jan Hudson have two grown sons, Jeff and Chris.